vlang/v/vlib/regex/README.md

 ## Example code

-Here there is a simple code to perform some basically match of strings
+Here an example that perform some basically match of strings

 ```v ignore
 import regex